google/WebFundamentals/src/content/en/updates/posts/2016/04/geolocation-on-secure-contexts-only.markdown

 and in our case geolocation requests served at the top level over localhost will still work.

+**Can I detect at runtime if the geolocation was blocked because of not being on a secure context**

+Yes.
+The geolocation spec defines a [PositionError](https://dev.w3.org/geo/api/spec-source.html#position_error_interface) object that is passed in to the failure callback of the Geolocation APIs.
+The object defines a `code` and `message` properties.

+Errors due to this secure-context issue will return a `code` of 1 which is a "Permission Denied Error".
+You can get this error when a user has denied access or the system has denied access to the user's locations.
+This means you will have to check the message to see what the exact reason was.

+This can be quite brittle as it might change in the future, but a strong signal that it was a non-secure content issue is to look for the string "Only secure origins are allowed".

+{% highlight javascript %}
+navigator.geolocation.getCurrentPosition(function(success) { /* Do some magic. */ },
+  function(faiure) {
+    if(failure.mode.indexOf("Only secure origins are allowed") == 0) {
+      // Secure Origin issue.
+    }
+  };
+});
+{% endhighlight %}

+Remember, you can't just check for the origin of the page because your page could be on https but inside an iframe that is hosted from an unsecure context.

 **I really need to use Geolocation.
 What should I do?**

 If you would like to use the HTML5 Geolocation API, or if your site already uses